medcomdk/MedComLandingPage/docs/assets/documents/GovernanceTerminology.md

 Examples:

 * A minor change in a ValueSet will result in a minor version change in the standards that incorporate it.
-* MedCom releases a new major version of multiple terminology artefacts not used in MedCom standard A. Standard A’s version is then not affected on any level.
+* MedCom releases a new major version of multiple terminology artefacts not used in MedCom Standard A. Standard A’s version is then not affected on any level.

 #### 2.1.1 Major version